Influencer Repeatedly Punches Sick Old Man

 If you can get money and corruption via money on solar energy, maybe it's like we need to address the other end of the motivation spectrum and suggest that windmills whip up pussy or something.

-It's a two-stroke engine that drives men forward.
+Family show.
+The two-stroke engine that drives men forward.

-See, these are the benefits of the developed world that we don't get to see here.
+See, these are the benefits of the developed world that we don't get to see here

-Now, the reason this is an issue in the United States is because
+Now, the reason this is an issue in the United States is because that is that US bonds, Adani has gone to the US to raise money with US bonds.
+And America has this weird, weird thing.

 I don't know if it exists in other developed countries, of doing due diligence to find out whether companies are ethical.

 This is a frightening sort of thing.
+I don't know when it started.

-Yeah, Anivab, you'll often come on this podcast and scoff satirically at the very suggestion that Western corruption can hold a candle to Indian corruption, pointing to instances like vote buying or this kind of like solar energy bribery.
+Yeah, Anubab, you'll often come on this podcast and scoff satirically at the very suggestion that Western corruption can hold a candle to Indian corruption, pointing to instances like vote buying or this kind of like solar energy bribery.

 But have any of your billionaires bought the entire government of America?
+No, I have to say, Alice, you're right.
+It's getting better.

 The West is getting better.